JerryFleming/PyDoc/tutorial/stdlib2.rst

 ===============

-Python does automatic memory management (reference counting for most objects and :term:`garbage collection` to eliminate cycles).
+Python does automatic memory management (reference counting for most objects and :term:`垃圾回收` to eliminate cycles).
 The memory is freed shortly after the last reference to it has been eliminated.

 This approach works fine for most applications but occasionally there is a need